0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 that impact our daily lives.
 Think global; act local is a cliche, but it works, and its our best defense against the shitstorm to come.

 ## Looking Back

 I can freely drive from home to any state in the US, without interference from the police or border patrol.
-Border patrol thinks can have their way with folks along the border, but its just a hassle.
+Border patrol thinks they can have their way with folks along the border, but its just a hassle.
 TSA wastes time with security theater at airports, but you can travel to any country without problem.
 Be polite, say as little as possible, and the headache goes away.